baytan0720/poker/README.md

 >
 > images	List images
 >
-> logs	Fetch the logs of a container
+> logs	Fetch the logs of a container✅
 >
 > ps	List containers✅
 >